 The Dolan DNA Learning Center on Main Street in Cold Spring Harbor was the first building dedicated to the educational outreach programs of Cold Spring Harbor Laboratory (CSHL), and serves as home-base to all DNALC locations.

-A two-story addition, completed in spring 2001, more than doubled the size of the DNALC.
-Currently the DNALC features four laboratory classrooms, a computer laboratory, 104-seat auditorium, nearly 2,000 square feet of exhibition galleries, visitor lunchroom, office space for more than 25 staff members, prep lab, video studio, conference room, and staff lounge.
+A two-story addition completed in spring 2001 more than doubled the size of the DNALC.
+The DNALC features four laboratory classrooms, a computer laboratory, 104-seat auditorium, nearly 2,000 square feet of exhibition galleries, visitor lunchroom, office space for more than 25 staff members, prep labs, video studio, conference room, and staff lounge.